 Should you be worried?

-How can you reduce the phytate content of foods?
+How do I reduce the phytate content of foods?

 Despite all of the potential issues (which really only affect certain groups of people), phytic acid appears to be a beneficial substance to majority of people.
 Since it is mostly found in highly nutritious, plant-based foods which are known to improve health, avoiding phytic acid is generally not recommended.
 Under those circumstances when phytate intake must be regulated, methods for reducing phytate content or increasing mineral absorption should be considered.